Gerousia: Membership

-The Gerousia consisted of thirty members in total.
-Twenty-eight elected members (called gerontes) and the two kings, who were members by right, entering the chamber upon their accession.
-Unlike the kings, the 28 gerontes had to be at least 60 years old—the age when Spartan citizens were no longer required to serve in the army.
-Membership of the Gerousia was for life, which made the gerontes' position very prestigious within Spartan society.
+The Archaic and Classical Gerousia consisted of thirty members, twenty-eight elected members (called gerontes) and the two kings, who were members by right of birth, entering the chamber upon their accession provided they were of age.
+Unlike the kings, the gerontes had to be at least sixty years old—the age when Spartan citizens were no longer required to serve in the army.
+The gerontes were elected by acclamation and held office for life.

-The electoral procedure is known thanks to Plutarch, who wrote in the 2nd century AD, but whose source was a lost study on the Spartan constitution by Aristotle.
-There were no ballots: the gerontes were elected by shouting.
-The candidates passed one by one before the Spartan citizens, who therefore shouted according to their preference.
-The loudness of the shouts was assessed by a jury confined into a windowless building, who then declared winner the candidate with the loudest shouts.
-Aristotle considered this system "childish", probably because influential people (such as the kings) could easily manipulate the elections.
+The electoral procedure is known thanks to the biographer Plutarch, who wrote c.
+100 AD, but whose source was probably the lost Aristotelian Constitution of the Lakedaimonians (Lakedaimoniōn Politeia).
+There were no ballots: the Spartan Assembly elected the gerontes by acclamation, their usual voting method.
+The candidates passed one by one before the Assembly, who then shouted according to their preference.
+The loudness of the shouts was assessed by a jury confined into a windowless building, who then declared the winner to be the candidate receiving what they judged to be the loudest shouts.
+Aristotle called the election procedure for the Gerousia "childish" (παιδαριώδης), probably referring to the method of voting by shouting (boa) described by Plutarch.
+Aristotle further described the selection of the Gerousia as being dunasteutike ('dynastic'), the feminine adjectival form of dunasteia, which, for Aristotle, meant a small and lawless oligarchy.

-The gerontes were likely drawn from a limited aristocracy composed of only a few families, sometimes called the kaloi kagatoi.
-Modern scholars have debated since the 19th century on whether these families had a legal privilege on Gerousia membership, or just a de facto monopoly.
-Of the latter opinion, G. E. M. de Ste.
+According to Aristotle, the Gerousia was the element of Sparta's mixed constitution which represented the kaloi kāgathoi (the 'fine and noble').
+The gerontes were likely drawn from a limited aristocracy composed of only a few families.
+While there is no explicit proof of any legal restriction on eligibility, it is generally assumed that these families enjoyed a de facto monopoly.
+G. E. M. de Ste.
 Croix compared the situation in Sparta with that of the Roman Republic, where a few gentes monopolised senior magistracies, notably thanks to their patronage network—a practice likely prevalent in Spartan politics.

-As the kings were by right members of the Gerousia, they usually entered the chamber well before the age of sixty and served much longer terms than the ordinary gerontes, which they could use to build their influence there.
-Several shrewd kings, such as Cleomenes I or Agesilaus II, developed over the years such a network of supporters among the gerontes that they de facto controlled the Gerousia, therefore Sparta's external and internal policies.
-This patronage of the gerontes by a king is illustrated by the story reported by Plutarch of Agesilaus II offering an ox and cloak to every new member of the Gerousia.

-Paul Cartledge notes that when a king was absent, his nearest relative could cast a vote for him in the Gerousia, which means that at least two gerontes besides the kings were of royal stock (one for each dynasty) and further shows the influence that the kings had on the electoral procedure, as they could engineer the elections of their relatives.

-The Gerousia was probably reformed by the king Cleomenes III (r.235–222), who made the gerontes elected annually.
-No longer elected for life, the source of the gerontes' prestige was removed and the Gerousia became a more pliable chamber as a result.